Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drones from any Middlesex County parks except in areas that are designated for such use and posted for this purpose by the Director of County Parks and Recreation.
+Prohibits drones from any Middlesex County parks except in areas designated and posted for drone use by the Director of County Parks and Recreation.

 Restrictions

-Drones allowed only in posted designated areas within county parks
+Drones only allowed in designated, posted areas of Middlesex County parks

 View source